marijnh/Eloquent-JavaScript/15_event.md

 a row (the `"mousemove"` and `"scroll"` events, for example).
-When handling such events, you must be careful not to do anything too time-consuming or your handler will take up so much time that interaction with the document starts to feel slow and choppy.
+When handling such events, you must be careful not to do anything too time-consuming or your handler will take up so much time that interaction with the document starts to feel slow.

 {{index "setTimeout function"}}